AndreasHGK/go-interactions/readme.md

 # go-interactions

 A library that aims to make dealing with discord's slash commands easy.
-It is designed for [diamondburned/arikawa](https://github.com/diamondburned/arikawa).
+It is designed for [diamondburned/arikawa](https://github.com/diamondburned/arikawa), and based on the command system from [df-mc/dragonfly](https://github.com/df-mc/dragonfly).

 ### Note